Okeke-Divine/bincom-dev-interview/README.md

 # Okeke Divine-Vessel - Bincom Dev Interview Submission

+## Description

+This project fetches products based on the catalog from suppliers such as FragranceX, FragranceNet, and Morris Costumes.

+## Setup Instruction

 ## Setup Instructions

 Follow these steps to get the project up and running on your local machine: